 The Plant Computational Genomics Lab (http://plantcompgenomics.com/) is part of the Department of Ecology and Evolutionary Biology and is closely linked with the Institute for Systems Genomics.
 Our lab is highly collaborative, multi-disciplinary, and inclusive.
 Diversity, creativity, integrity, and ambition are values we affirm.
 We are committed to open and inclusive science.
 This includes transparency in data acquisition, analysis, and code.

 Interested applicants, Please send the following THREE documents: cover letter, research statement (~1 page), and CV to: Jill Wegrzyn at firstname.lastname@example.org

-Applications will be accepted until the position is filled.
+Applications will be accepted until December 20th, 2021.

 Location: University of Connecticut, Storrs, CT, USA

 Start Date: Negotiable